 Gyanvapi mosque: Protect spot where claimed shivling was found, says SC but no bar on prayers

-The court was hearing a petition against a Varanasi court order to seal the area where an object claimed to be an idol of Hindu deity Shiva was found.
+The court was hearing a plea against a Varanasi court order to seal the area where an object claimed to be an idol representing the Hindu deity Shiva was found.

-The Supreme Court on Tuesday directed that spot where the object claimed to be a shivling that was found during a survey of the Gyanvapi mosque be protected, but Muslims should not be restricted from offering prayers, Bar and Bench reported.
+The Supreme Court on Tuesday directed that the spot at the Gyanvapi mosque in Varanasi where an object said to be a shivling was found be protected, but that Muslims should not be restricted from offering prayers, Bar and Bench reported.

+The object was found during a survey earlier this week ordered by a Varanasi court.

-A bench of Justices DY Chandrachud and PS Narasimha was hearing a petition filed against a Varanasi court order that had directed district officials on Monday to seal a part of the mosque where the idol of the Hindu deity Shiva was claimed to be found.
+A bench of Justices DY Chandrachud and PS Narasimha was hearing a petition filed against a Varanasi court order that had directed district officials on Monday to seal a part of the mosque where the idol representing the Hindu deity Shiva was claimed to be have been found.

-The mosque management committee’s lawyer, however, had claimed that the object is not a shivling, but a part of a stone fountain in the wazu khana, or ablution tank, of the mosque.
+However, the lawyer of the mosque management committee claimed that the object is not a shivling, but a part of a stone fountain in the mosque’s wazu khana, or ablution tank.

-The lawyer, who is representing five Hindu women who had demanded that they be allowed to offer daily prayers at the site, had moved the local court claiming that the shivling was found after draining a tank inside the mosque.
-The Varanasi court allowed his plea and passed the order to seal a portion of the mosque.
+The lawyer who is representing five Hindu women who had demanded that they be allowed to offer daily prayers at the site had moved the local court claiming that the shivling had been found after draining a tank inside the mosque complex.
+The Varanasi court allowed his plea and ordered a portion of the mosque to be sealed.

 However, on Tuesday, the Supreme Court noted that by allowing the entire application, the Varanasi court had effectively granted all the demands made by the petitioners’ lawyer.

 The application also demanded that Muslims not be allowed to perform wuzu, the practice of washing before prayers, in the tank.
-Moreover, the plea had asked for directions that not more than 20 Muslims be allowed to pray at the mosque.
+The plea had asked that not more than 20 Muslims be allowed to pray at the mosque.

 “[The] moment trial judge says the application is allowed, it means wuzu khana is sealed etc,” Justice Chandrachud observed on Tuesday.

-The Supreme Court then asked the district officials to protect the area where the said shivling was found.
+The Supreme Court then asked the district officials to protect the area where the claimed shivling was found.
 But, it told the officials that the right of Muslims to offer prayers and observe rituals should not be disturbed.

-Trial court judge’s directions that only 20 people will pray namaz etc will not operate now, the court said.
+The trial court judge’s directions that only 20 people will pray namaz will not operate now, the court said.

 Five women petitioners had claimed that an image of Hindu deity Shringar Gauri exists at the back of the western wall of the mosque.
 They have demanded that they be allowed to offer daily prayers and observe other Hindu rituals at the site.